rezazzr/davari.io/_posts/2020-07-10-attention-is-all-you-read.md

 shorter the path between long range dependencies, the better the model learns.
 CNNs with a kernel of size $$k$$ have a maximum path length of $$O(\log_k(n))$$ for a sequence of size $$n$$, while RNNs have a maximum path length of $$O(n)$$.
-Since Transformers are solely based on the attention mechanism, the maximum path length in this architecture is $$O(1)$$, letting the model to seamlessly capture long term dependencies of sequential inputs.
-Table 2, lists a summary of computation comparision between the Transformer model, RNN, and CNN.
+Since Transformers are solely based on the attention mechanism, the maximum path length in this architecture is $$O(1)$$, letting the model to seamlessly capture long-term dependencies of sequential inputs.
+Table 2, lists a summary of computation comparison between the Transformer model, RNN, and CNN.

 {: class="info"}
 |                             	| Transformer  	| RNN          	| CNN              	|